 11. Plaintiff has never sold a product.
-Upon information and belief, Plaintiff predecessor-ininterest has never sold a product.
+Upon information and belief, Plaintiff predecessors-ininterest have never sold a product.
 Plaintiff is a non-practicing entity, with no products to mark.
 Plaintiff has pled all statutory requirements to obtain pre-suit damages.
 Further, all conditions precedent to recovery are met.
 Under the rule of reason analysis, Plaintiff has taken reasonable steps to ensure marking by any licensee producing a patented article.

-12. Plaintiff and its predecessors-in-interest have entered into settlement licenses with several defendant entities, but none of the settlement licenses were to produce a patented article, for or under the Plaintiff's patents.
+- 12. Plaintiff and its predecessors-in-interest have entered into settlement licenses with several defendant entities, but none of the settlement licenses were to produce a patented article, for or under the Plaintiff's patents.
 Duties of confidentiality prevent disclosure of settlement licenses and their terms in this pleading but discovery will show that Plaintiff and its predecessors-in-interest have substantially complied with Section 287(a).
-Furthermore, each of the defendant entities in the settlement licenses did not agree that they were infringing any of Plaintiff's patents, including the Patents-in-Suit, and thus were not entering into the settlement license to produce a patented article for Plaintiff or under its patents.
-Further, to the extent necessary, Plaintiff will limit its claims of infringement to method claims and thereby remove any requirement for marking.

-13. To the extent Defendant identifies an alleged unmarked product produced for Plaintiff or under Plaintiff's patents, Plaintiff will develop evidence in discovery to either show that the alleged unmarked product does not practice the Patents-in-suit and that Plaintiff has substantially complied with the marking statute.
+Furthermore, each of the defendant entities in the settlement licenses did not agree that they were infringing any of Plaintiff's patents, including the Patent-in-Suit, and thus were not entering into the settlement license to produce a patented article for Plaintiff or under its patents. - 13.
+To the extent Defendant identifies an alleged unmarked product produced for Plaintiff or under Plaintiff's patents, Plaintiff will develop evidence in discovery to either show that the alleged unmarked product does not practice the Patent-in-suit, and that Plaintiff has substantially complied with the marking statute.
 Defendant has failed to identify any alleged patented article for which Section 287(a) would apply.
-Further, Defendant has failed to allege any defendant entity produce a patented article.

-14. The policy of § 287 serves three related purposes: (1) helping to avoid innocent infringement; (2) encouraging patentees to give public notice that the article is patented; and (3) aiding the public to identify whether an article is patented.
-These policy considerations are advanced when parties are allowed to freely settle cases without admitting infringement and thus not require marking.
+Further, Defendant has failed to allege any defendant entity produces a patented article. - 14.
+The policy of § 287 serves three related purposes: (1) helping to avoid innocent infringement; (2) encouraging patentees to give public notice that the article is patented; and (3) aiding the public to identify whether an article is patented.
+These policy considerations are advanced when parties are allowed to freely settle cases without admitting infringement and thus do not require marking.
 All settlement licenses were to end litigation and thus the policies of §287 are not violated.
 Such a result is further warranted by 35 U.S.C. §286 which allows for the recovery of damages for six years prior to the filing of the complaint.